ironhack-labs/lab-advance-querying-mongo/README.md

 ### Example

-1. This is an example
+1. This is an example...

 - **`query`**: /_You should copy/paste the query in here_/
 - **`projection`**: /_You should copy/paste the projection in here_/